karam94/git-football-transfers/4 - Removing files & reverting commitss/README.md

         Chelsea.txt
 ```

-Do `git add .` to move it in to what is called your Git index.
+Do `git add .` to move it in to your Staging Index.

-It is now ready to be committed to your local Git repository and then pushed to the remote repository.
+It is now ready to be committed to your local Git Repository and then pushed to the Remote Repository.

 ```bash
 git status